PinjamDAO/PinjamDAO/README.md

 2. `cd` into the directory containing `PinjamDAO-Flask`, follow the setup instructions and start the backend.

-3. `cd` into the directory containing `PinjamDAO-Smart-Contract` and follow the setup instructions until 'Compilation'.
+3. `cd` into the directory containing `PinjamDAO-Smart-Contract` and follow the setup instructions until 'Deployment'.

 4. `cd` out of the directory.

-5. Copy the ABI from `artifacts/contracts/MicroLoan.sol/` into `PinjamDAO/src/services/contracts`
+5. Copy the Application Binary Interface (`MicroLoan.json`) from `/PinjamDAO-Smart-Contractartifacts/contracts/MicroLoan.sol/` into `PinjamDAO/src/services/contracts`

 ```
 cp ./PinjamDAO-Smart-Contract/artifacts/contracts/MicroLoan.sol/MicroLoan.json ./PinjamDAO/src/services/contracts